UNFAIR

 Proprietary Blend

-Proprietary blends hide ingredient-level dose detail, which reduces transparency for both safety and optimization decisions.
+Proprietary formulas hide ingredient-level dose detail, which reduces transparency for both safety and optimization decisions.

 Why it matters